What is color theory?

-In this post, we will examine the different rules of color theory and break down some different color combinations and definitions.
+In this post we will examine the different rules of color theory and break down some different color combinations and definitions.
 There is also a section on specific color meaning and the power that color has on branding.

 What is a color wheel?
-How is it related to color theory?

 Step one to understanding color theory starts with the color wheel.
 In 1866, Isaac Newton used physics to develop a color disc based on how light reflected off prisms.
 His discoveries have laid the foundation for the color wheel as we know it today.

 Think of color harmony as the visual results from the rules of the color wheel.
-In order to understand the color theory definitions, you need to know the importance of color placement on the color wheel.
+In order to understand the color theory definitions you need to know the importance of color placement on the color wheel.

-In order to create true color harmony in your marketing collateral, your wardrobe, and your interior design, it’s important to understand what colors work well together and why.
+In order to create true color harmony in your marketing collateral, your wardrobe and your interior design, it’s important to understand what colors work well together and why.

-These three colors combined in all different sequences result in secondary colors.
-Without these three primary colors, we would not be able to create any other beautiful colors.
+Mentioned above there are simply three primary colors and they are red, yellow and blue.
+The purpose of primary colors is that they’re the basis all other colors may be derived.
+These three colors combined in all different sequins result in secondary colors.
+Without these three primary colors we would not be able to create any other beautiful colors.

 Intermediate colors are best described as opposite colors on the color wheel.
 These colors exist between each primary and secondary color on the color wheel.
-When naming the intermediate colors, you always take the primary color name first.
+When naming the intermediate colors you always take the primary color name first.

-This is a method of combining colors that are opposite each other on the color wheel – one side of the color wheel that consists of warm colors and the opposite side cool colors.
-Having one warm color and one cool color is going to increase the contrast of these colors.
+This is a method of combining colors that are opposite each other on the color wheel one side of the color wheel that consists of warm colors and the opposite side cool colors.
+Having one warm color and one cool colour is going to increase the contrast of these colors.

 Enter your description about the heading title here.